-Make no mistake, though; as impressive as your victory here may be, Herr General, Great Britain and the United States have vowed to continue the war.
+Make no mistake, though: as impressive as your victory here may be, Herr General, Great Britain and the United States have vowed to continue the war.
 We must be prepared to fend off further invasion in the near future, but for now, you and your men have been granted leave to enjoy the splendours of Rome.